13 Best Fall Vacations in the US: From Foliage to Festivals

 Enjoy lively parades that capture the festive spirit, featuring colorful floats, marching bands, and cheerful participants.

-Pumpkin King and Queen Crowning:
+🍁Watch The Pumpkin King and Queen Crowning

 Be part of the excitement as the Pumpkin King and Queen are crowned during a ceremony that showcases Circleville’s cherished tradition.